PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.thisisant.com/forum/viewthread/7371/

-10. Why does Garmin not offer BLEv5.0 support?
+10. Garmin watches and BLEv5.0 support?

 There is an example of BLE devices with Heart Rate Profile using the GATT client-server scenario as specified in the Bluetooth Core Specification v5.0, Dec.
 06, 2016 in Matlab: